hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 The design builds on existing TLS 1.3 structures and introduces minimal protocol changes.
 It is applicable to both client and server authentication and is compatible with the Exported Authenticators mechanism {{!EXPORTED-AUTH=RFC9261}}.

+A full set of informal design requirements for this specification can be found in {{sec-design-requirements}}.

 ## Signature Algorithms Negotiation

 A new extension, `dual_signature_algorithms`, is defined to negotiate support for two distinct categories of signature algorithms.
 The extension carries two disjoint lists: one for classical signature algorithms and one for post-quantum signature algorithms.